 Description.
-This work consists of placing a concrete wearing surface, to the specified thickness.
-Included in this work is cleaning and preparing the deck surface prior to placement of the concrete wearing surface.
+This work consists of placing a concrete wearing surface, to the specified thickness, on precast concrete members such as deck beams and deck panels.
+Included in this work is cleaning and preparing the precast concrete surface prior to placement of the concrete wearing surface.
 This work shall be according to the applicable articles of Section 503 and the following.